Case Study

 Governance

-The system is governed under Brealle's Workflow Governance Standard (WGS) v1 at Tier 3 — Brealle's highest-risk workflow category, used for external communications with low reversibility.
+The system was built and governed under Brealle's Workflow Governance Standard (WGS) v1 at Tier 3 — Brealle's highest-risk workflow category, used for external communications with low reversibility.

 Tier 3 controls applied: